Home » Voodoo Pasta

 Sausage and shrimp in a spicy Alfredo sauce one-pot pasta?
 Yes, please!

 Voodoo Pasta probably originated in New Orleans or thereabouts at least 30 years ago.
-It spread quickly to casual and upscale casual restaurants all over.
+It spread quickly to upscale casual restaurants all over.
 Early on you could expect to find Voodoo Pasta made with black squid ink noodles.
 Unfortunately, as squid ink pasta turned up on more and more menus, the chances of it tasting unpleasantly of iodine went up, too.
 Now you’re more likely to find Voodoo Pasta made with regular pasta.
-I approve of this innovation.
+I heartily approve of this innovation.

 Some recipes call for mushrooms, sun-dried tomatoes, celery, lots of extra garlic, no shrimp at all, tomato sauce, and I even saw one that called for ground beef.
 To be fair, I have added sun-dried tomatoes when I have good ones.
 Feel free to fiddle with add-ins, but take care to mind the liquid-to-pasta ratio.
 That’s what makes the recipe work.